 Though durable, asphalt surfaces are not immune to various forms of damage that can occur over time.

-One of the most frequent issues is cracking, which can manifest in several ways, including alligator cracking, linear cracking, or edge cracking.
+One of the most frequent issues is asphalt cracking, which can manifest in several ways, including alligator cracking, linear cracking, or edge cracking.
 These cracks are often caused by the repeated expansion and contraction of the asphalt from temperature changes or heavy traffic loads.
 Left unaddressed, they can expand and lead to more significant and costly problems.

 Another common issue is potholes, which form when water seeps into cracks, erodes the underlying soil, and creates a void.
 As vehicles pass over these weakened areas, the surface collapses, resulting in a hole.
 Potholes are not only unsightly but also pose a safety risk for vehicles and pedestrians.